-Keoni Marzuki is a Senior Analyst at the Indonesia Programme.
+Keoni Marzuki is a Associate Research Fellow at the Indonesia Programme.
 He joined the Indonesia Programme in October 2015 after obtaining his M.Sc degree in Strategic Studies in 2015 at the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University.
 He was a programme associate at the Indonesia Programme from 2013-2015 while concurrently studying full-time at RSIS under the Research Analyst Award.
 He provided assistance to Associate Professor Leonard Sebastian, Jonathan Chen and Adhi Priamarizki in the publication of Indonesia Beyond Reformasi: Necessity and the ‘De-Centering” of Democracy, Maryland Series in Contemporary Asian Studies, no. 3 – 2014 (218), Carey School of Law, University of Maryland.
 He obtained his bachelor degree on political science (international relation) from Parahyangan Catholic University in 2008.
 His publication have appeared in The Jakarta Post, East Asia Forum and Eurasia Review.
 Additionally, he had also published in Indonesian journals such as Jurnal Analisis CSIS, Indonesian Quarterly, and Strategic Review.

 Areas of Expertise